mb-mattball/portfolio/README.md

 - I scored 77% on the test data for this competition and displayed a good understanding of the task

 House Price Regression Submission:
-- In this task I was able to test cross validation
+- In this task I was able to test cross validation, an ensemble method and conducted hyperparameter tuning
-- I also performed hyperparamter tuning
 - My model performance was strong against the evaluation data